itenium-be/Git-NumberedAdd/README.md

 # Git-NumberedAdd

-PowerShell script to git add, diff and reset files with fabricated indexes.
+PowerShell script to git add, diff, reset, etc files with fabricated indexes.

 See [the itenium blog for a more detailed explanation](https://itenium.be/blog/productivity/git-numbered-add-for-powershell).